CTU-IIG/thermocam-pcb/README.md

   -c, --csv-log=FILE         Log temperature of POIs to a csv file instead of
                              printing them to stdout.
+      --compenzation-img=FILE   Compenzation image (to subtract from grabbed image)
   -d, --delay=NUM            Set delay between each measurement/display in
                              seconds.
   -e, --enter-poi[=FILE]     Enter Points of interest by hand, optionally save